joltedbot/disting-playlist-update/README.md

-# NOTE This is my attempt to get Awonak's dist-playlist code working with updated dependencied and minimal code changes in 2023.
+# NOTE This is my attempt to get Awonak's dist-playlist code working with updated dependencies and minimal code changes in 2023.
 All the real work is his.
 # It is entierly a work in progress and may never succeed.
 Don't expect anything from it at this point.